Register your business name

 Searching the business name register

-Whether you need to find out when your business name is due for renewal or check a name's availability when starting your business, you can perform a quick, online search using the Australian Securities and Investments Commission's (ASIC) business names register.
+Whether you need to find out when your business name is due for renewal or check a name's availability when starting your business, you can perform a quick, online search using ASIC's business names register.

 The register can provide information on: